Hi everyone!! I can’t believe it’s already May…it’s going to be our 1 year wedding anniversary next month! Where did the time go?

 - Practice hikes with backpack – we did a couple of strenuous hikes but we didn’t practice with any weight on our backs!
 The Grand canyon hiking wasn’t unbearable, we were moderately sore, and we made decent time but we will do a little more realistic practice next time! it also helped that on the way back we decided to rent a mule with two other people we met on the official FB group – this way we didn’t have our 30 pound packs going up the switchbacks…no bueno!

 - Arrive at the trailhead at around 5-6am – Most hotels are more than an hour away but I think its worth it to sleep in a bed whereas most people slept in their car at the trailhead to get an early start.
-We wanted to take advantage of the hotel’s free breakfast so we got a late start…next time we’ll skip and bring some on the go cereal bars.
+We stayed at Grand Canyon Caverns Inn in Peach Springs – we wanted to take advantage of the hotel’s free breakfast so we got a late start…next time we’ll skip and bring some on the go cereal bars.
 It’s definitely a plus to arrive early because when we arrived at the campground, most spots were taken and we were so tired after setting up our tent, we went to sleep without eating dinner. oops!

 - Communication and patience – I told some of my readers that camping and backpacking is a team sport especially when your spouse tags along!
 Some things are more important to other people when backpacking – Nelli was adamant that we bring a surplus of food/tissue in our packs and what was important to me was ensuring that our campsite was clean and tidy to prevent bugs.
 We worked through our individual OCD’s and just tried to be patient and accommodate each other as best as we could.
 Camping is great couples therapy!